oaguilar5/refactored-octo-doodle/README.md

    * What are the GitHub usernames of your team members?
        * GitHub username 1: sbarabas
        * GitHub username 2: jahn36
-       * GitHub username 3:
+       * GitHub username 3: oaguilar5
-       * GitHub username 4:
+       * GitHub username 4: tirefrier
-       * GitHub username 5:
+       * GitHub username 5: eshita97
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?